walmartlabs/lacinia/docs/tutorial/database-2.rst

 the focus on logging is on a textural message for the user to read.
 Different developers approach this in different ways ... everything from the inscrutably cryptic to the overly verbose.
-Yes, across that spectrum, there always an assumption that some user is reading the log.
+Yet, across that spectrum, there always an assumption that some user is reading the log.

 The ``io.pedestal/pedestal.log`` library introduces a different idea: logs as a stream of data ... a sequence of maps.